HanZawNyein/django4-OnlineShop/README.md

 - Applying coupons to orders
   - Creating coupons for Stripe Checkout
 - Adding coupons to orders on the administration site and to PDF invoices

+### Adding Internationalization to Your Shop
+- Internationalization with Django
+- Preparing your project for internationalization
+- Translating Python code
+- Translating templates
+- Using the Rosetta translation interface
+- Adding a language prefix to URL patterns
+- Allowing users to switch language